unitb/literate-unitb/plan.md

         * In UnitB.Event, create a data type with old and new as fields for old and new expressions
         * test: the set of remaining guards, coarse, fine schedules after data refinement
         * remove System from the state of the parser
+        * simplify the pipeline arrow and remove the line info from the parser phase specifications
         * use an arrow to manage independent sources of errors

+        * Have the parser framework generate the syntax documentation
         * Delete the up / down option for variants
         * Flatten the expression namespace with the exception of witnesses
         * Question: Is it valid to define new invariants / transient predicates referring to deleted variables after the completion of the removal of said variables?